Meet the team

 We aim to provide a quality information and advocacy service to enable people involved in a migration experience, especially those in vulnerable circumstances, make informed choices and access their rights.
 We also aim, through our engagement with the people who use our service and in collaboration with others, to effect positive change in migration related policy

 Our work is not possible without the ongoing support of our funders.
 We would like to acknowledge the support of the Department of Foreign Affairs Emigrant Support Programme towards our work with Irish emigrants and returning emigrants.
 We also acknowledge the support of the Health Service Executive and our parent organisation Crosscare.
-Funding for our work with new migrants in Ireland is from the European Integration Fund, managed by Pobal on behalf of the Department of Justice and Equality
+Funding for our work with new migrants in Ireland is from the Asylum Migration & Integration Fund (AMIF), managed by the EU Funds Unit of the Department of Justice and Equality, with co-funding from Crosscare

 Crosscare views its governance structure to be of utmost importance to enable it to deliver its services effectively in a manner that holds it accountable to all interested parties including its service users, funders, staff and volunteers.
 We aim to comply with best practice in relation to corporate governance requirements, using the guidance set out in the Charities Statement of Recommended Practice as the minimum standard to apply.